thegreatrazz/ENGR101-AVC/docs/plan.md

 Ensure the robot is fully working for quadrant 2

 #### Raewyn
-Testing code for quadrant 2 - making comments on any changes
+Testing code for quadrant 2 - making comments on any changes done

 ---
 Intermediate Report Due 24/5 -